Division of labour of state organs: System of state organs of power

 The governance system of communist states is based on a system of state organs of power that culminates in a supreme state organ of power (SSOP) that acts as the state's supreme organ.
 The SSOP is believed to be the holder of popular sovereignty, and is, therefore, enshrined with the unified powers of the state.
 This means that the powers of the lower-level state organs of power, which exist at every level of governance, derive their powers from the SSOP, which delegates its powers to them.
 This is commonly done through the communist state constitution and further specified in a separate law.
 This means that the lower-level state organs of power, despite often being elected directly in controlled elections, are not considered sovereign in the given territorial jurisdiction they have been elected in.
-Since neither the SSOP or the lower-level state organs of power are in permanent session, it delegates most of its powers to a standing body known as the permanent organ.
+Since neither the SSOP nor the lower-level state organs of power are in permanent session, it delegates most of its powers to a standing body known as the permanent organ.